How to Help Someone You Care About

 - Learn about options and resources for yourself

-- Discuss your experiences as a support person & the impact of everything you are experiencing.
+- Discuss your experiences as a support person and the impact of everything you are experiencing.

 Knowing about somebody who has been affected can sometimes inspire a person to become more involved and join the efforts of many others.
-Click to learn more ways to get involved
+Click to find out ways on how to get involved.